tobogganhill/Udacity-Blockchain-Nanodegree-Project-1/README.md

 # Private Blockchain Application

-You are starting your journey as a Blockchain Developer.
-This project allows you to demonstrate that you are familiar with the fundamental concepts of a Blockchain platform.
+Demonstrate familiarity with the fundamental concepts of a Blockchain platform.
 Concepts like: - Block - Blockchain - Wallet - Blockchain - Identity - Proof of Existence.

 These are some of the most important components in the Blockchain Framework that